 Special court-martial: Convened for more serious charges and is generally the equivalent of a misdemeanor in the civilian criminal justice system.

 General court-martial: Convened for the most serious charges and is generally the equivalent of a felony in civilian jurisdictions.
 Sentences can be severe.
-General courts-martial require a pretrial investigation know as an Article 32 pretrial investigation, for which the accused has a right to attend and be represented by counsel.
+General courts-martial require a pretrial investigation known as an Article 32 pretrial investigation, for which the accused has a right to attend and be represented by counsel.
 Seeking experienced counsel immediately is the best advice.

 What Rights Do You Have?